andrewiggins/react-suspense-sandbox/src/fiber/README.md

 * TODO: Write paragraphs describing
     * How work is commited

-    * How effects are tracked
+    * How effects are tracked using `firstEffect` and `lastEffect`.

+      I think `firstEffect` and `lastEffect` make up the linked list of Fibers that have an `updatePayload` to commit to the DOM.

     * How the updateQueue is managed

 ## Method descriptions